 “The world is just discovering how important nature is, while the loss of nature experiences among urban dwellers is enormous.
 Natural environments are disappearing rapidly”, says Gretchen Daily.
 “We must take this into consideration when we create the future.
 Getting out into nature will become essential”, says her colleague Gregory Bratman in the same programme.

-4 great places in the woodlands
+4 great places in the woods

 When Visit Sweden launched a campaign called “The 72-hour cabin”, a case study was conducted.
 Several people with extremely stressful jobs – among them a German policewoman, a French taxi driver and a British journalist – were invited to exchange their hectic urban lifestyles for a 72-hour stay in purpose-built cabins in the Swedish countryside.
-The results were very interesting.
-In addition to staying in special cabins made of glass and surrounded by nature, the subjects engaged in typical Swedish outdoor recreation activities such as fishing, hiking, swimming in a lake and cooking over an open fire.
+The results were very interesting; in addition to staying in special cabins made of glass and surrounded by nature, the subjects engaged in typical Swedish outdoor recreation activities such as fishing, hiking, swimming in a lake and cooking over an open fire.

 The study, conducted by two leading stress researchers from Karolinska Institutet in Stockholm, showed unequivocally that partaking in the nature lifestyle for which Sweden is known alleviated the participants’ stress significantly.
-Stress levels, heart rate and blood pressure decreased dramatically during their stay in the woods and their creativity was seen to increase.
+Stress levels, heart rate and blood pressure, decreased dramatically during their stay in the woods and their creativity was seen to increase.